Fermentation: General Principles

 Both of these members of the fungi family often work in concert with bacteria.
 To avoid infection keep all solid matter under the brine.
 If you see a bit of mold growing on top of your ferment, simply remove it.
 If it has infected the surface of your ferment, remove the surface.
 Kam yeast is white and fuzzy.
 Kam yeast is perfectly safe.
 Just wipe and rinse it away as best you can.

 Salt is essential and I strongly recommend natural salt.
 I use less salt with Kimchi and more with Pico.
 I use the dry salting method, where I salt the veggies in a bowl and let them rest on the counter to extract the brine.
-I use prepared brine very little.
-When I do need brine I use a half TBSP per cup of distilled water.
+I rarely use prepared brine.
+When I do need brine I use a TBSP per cup of distilled water.
 I only do this in case the derived brine no longer covers my ferment.
 I add a bit of brine as needed and seal the batch back up.

 Melamine Mixing Bowls